 He is a traditional chap, married with one son and two daughters – not counting six children outside wedlock! ;> He loved guiding Debra Messing and hopes to have the chance to guide Antonio Banderas.
 He tries to resist eating too much – his favourite meal is Nshima with Bream.
 Quentino believes we are on earth to do good things!

 Nyambe fondly remembers coming to Livingstone for the first time.
-He was born in a military hospital as his father was in the Air Force and Nyambe’s childhood dream was to become a soldier.
+He was born in a military hospital as his father was in the Air Force and Nyambe's childhood dream was to become a soldier.
 He hero worshipped Peter Zuze who was the first Zambian Air Force commander and President Kenneth Kaunda.
 Nyambe was a star soccer player and very popular as a teenager.
-He describes himself as VERY married and has been blessed with four boys.
-Nyambe’s ideal dinner companion is Nelson Mandela, he is very good at keeping secrets and he loves meeting new people through his job.
+He describes himself as VERY married and has been blessed with five children ranging in age from 15 to 2.
+Nyambe's ideal dinner companions are Nelson Mandela and Barack Obama.
+He loves the books 'The dreams of my father' and 'The Audacity of Hope', he is very good at keeping secrets and he loves meeting new people through his job.
+When he retires he would like to farm maize and sorghum.

 Chande started in 1998 with TEX (Tongabezi Expeditions) when TEX was mainly mobile safaris.
 Then in 1999 he joined the main lodge as a senior guide.
 He loves engineering an itinerary that results in a life enriching experience for his guests.
 He is very interested in nature conservation and is a facilitator at the LTA for Guiding & Communication.
 Chande is also a keen member of the Zambian wildlife conservation, Archaeological & Zoological clubs.
 He loves reading and is an excellent birder, with an extensive knowledge of all our Fauna & Flora.
 Chande is married with six children.
 The eldest is 24 years old and the youngest only three.